LOOKING TO GET more happiness from your dollars? Here are nine super-simple strategies that you can put into practice today:

 1. Buy a gift for somebody else.
 Research says we get more pleasure from spending on others than spending on ourselves.
 Want extra credit?
 Give a gift when it isn’t expected.
 The recipient will be especially happy—which means you’ll be, too.

-2. Start planning next summer’s vacation.
+2. Start planning next year’s vacation.
 That’ll give you a long period of pleasurable anticipation, which may prove to be the best part of the vacation.